 1 Year 3 Years 5 Years 10 Years

-Class I \$82 \$305 \$546 \$1,239
+Class I \$82 \$301 \$ 537 \$1,217

-Class A \$626 \$880 \$1,153 \$1,930
+Class A \$626 \$878 \$1,149 \$1,920

-Class C \$183 \$602 \$1,047 \$2,093

-Class Z \$82 \$281 \$498 \$1,120
+Class Z \$82 \$279 \$ 493 \$1,109

 Portfolio Turnover.
 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the example, affect the Fund's performance.
-During the most recent fiscal year, the Fund's portfolio turnover rate was 32% of the average value of its portfolio.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 34% of the average value of its portfolio.

 Principal Investment Strategy.
-The Fund normally invests in equity securities of large capitalization companies that are considered by Hotchkis & Wiley Capital Management, LLC (the "Advisor") to be undervalued.
-The Advisor currently considers large cap companies to be those with market capitalizations like those found in the Russell 1000® Index, although the Advisor will generally not purchase stock in a company with a market capitalization of less than \$3 billion.
-The market capitalization range of the Index changes constantly, but as of June 30, 2021, the range was from \$3.1 billion to \$2,285.5 billion.
+The Fund normally invests at least 80% of its net assets plus borrowings for investment purposes in equity securities of large capitalization companies.
+Hotchkis & Wiley Capital Management, LLC (the "Advisor") considers large cap companies to be those with market capitalizations like those found in the Russell 1000[®] Index, although the Advisor will generally not purchase stock in a company with a market capitalization of less than \$3 billion.
+The market capitalization range of the Index changes constantly, but as of June 30, 2024, the range was from \$364 million to \$3,321.9 billion.
 Market capitalization is measured at the time of initial purchase.
 The Fund may invest in foreign (non-U.S.) securities.